opensyria/blockchain/docs/identity/SHOWCASE.md

 ## 🌟 Conclusion

-The **Cultural Identity System** is the unique value proposition of Open Syria blockchain.
+The **Cultural Identity System** is the unique value proposition of OpenSyria blockchain.
 It demonstrates that blockchain technology can serve **cultural preservation** as powerfully as financial transactions.

 **What's Next:**
 1. Integrate with blockchain transactions